brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 <div class="sidenote">
 <h2>In summary</h2>

-- SEO traffic is much more stable than the traffic drive by social media.
+- SEO traffic is much more stable than the traffic driven by social media.
 - Content and performance are still key.
 - Connect your content: Google picks up on this.
 - Cross post, but make sure to use canonical URLs.